|Copyright, 1906, by H. W. PERCIVAL.|

 Is it right to read the thoughts of others whether they would that we should or not?

 Certainly not.
 To do this is as unpardonable and dishonest as it is to enter another’s study and ransack and read his private papers.
 Whenever one sends out a thought it is stamped with the individuality of the sender and bears an impress or signature.
 If the thought is of a nature that the sender does not desire it to be known, the impress or signature of the sender marks it much the same as we would mark an envelope “private” or “personal.”
-This causes it is be invisible to the would-be dishonest meddler unless the thought is loose in its formation and is related to the meddler.
+This causes it to be invisible to the would-be dishonest meddler unless the thought is loose in its formation and is related to the meddler.
 By the true occultist, such a thought would not be read or interfered with.
 Were it not for this barrier all the would-be teachers of occult powers would be able to become millionaires over night, and, perhaps, they would do away with the necessity of earning money at so much per lesson or sitting.
 They would upset the stock market, form an occult trust with the markets of the world, then attack each other and come to a timely end, such as that of the “Kilkenny cats.”

 A Friend [H. W. Percival]